slageyuri/slageyuri/README.md

 🌱 I’m currently working on on expanding my skills in Back-end development<br/>

-🧠 I'm focusing on studying Java, Python, SQL and NoSQL databases, and JavaSpring<br/>
+🧠 I'm focusing on studying Java, Python, SQL databases, and JavaSpring<br/>

 📫 You can reach me at https://www.linkedin.com/in/yurisantoslage/<br/>